omnit3a/Hypersquit-Official/README.md

 The first is to make a langauge that can very easily have modifications made of it, the second is for it to be a fun project for me to make.

 # TODO (In order of urgency)
+-Add the ablility to make comments in code (In progress)

--Make a compiler for the language, so that it can be run independent of the java source file (In progress)
+-Make a compiler for the language, so that it can be run independent of the java source file

 -Improve the branching commands